upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 ### Investor (curator) brings capital
 - It wants to earn with the group.
 The entity trusts the group, stakes on it and earns (encourage).
 Reward - shares from apps fees, Risk - bot attacks.
 Users are interested in investors to increase their scores.

+# Incentives
+##

+# Metrics (all possible)
+## d.
+Member deposit into a group (d)
+By contributing deposit into a group the **member signals of its trust to the group**.
+The more the deposit the more the trust.
+From the group's side the picture is reverse: the group will try to compensate for risks of letting a new untrusted member in by demanding higher deposit.

+## R. Bot reward for a member (bot-net reward)
+Could serve as a harm limit.
+Shows the overall member reliability (is it a bonet or not). **How much the group trusts the member**.

+What if we link this to deposit amount?

+## r.
+Bot reward for a individual
+Could be calculated as R/n.
+But it is hard to keep track of users at leat with the current smart contract.

+What are the benefits of decoupling it from nuber of users except for optimization?
+We can then use it as a characteristic of individuals within the subgroup.
+What if the corresponding member decides on the reward?
+Makes sense.
+This parameter shows **how much subgroup members trust each other**.

+## N. Number of members
+Doesn't make much sense all by itself.
+Only if we introduce some additioal constraints like a fixed number of users per group.

+## n.
+Number of users
+The users, the riskier it is to add group as a member.
+Introducing Bot-net reward relieves this risk a bit. n is also needed to calculate individual bot reward, if we stick with the Bot-net reward.
+Though we can decouple individual bot reward from number of users.

+# Option.
+Max Bot reward is asigned to a group member (not to a end-user).
+If the group makes a deposit, the bot reward could be a multiplication of it.
+This is how trust is built.

+What I like about this option is that bot reward is assigned in the same way at any level of group hierarchy.
+In other setups the bottom-most groups assign rewards to members (as members = users), while all other levels assign to users.

+Another thing that I like.
+Here the harm is restricted.
+And bot reward is easier understood.
+And there is a simpler description for the bot reward.
+It is bot-net reward.

+Now, if we want to connect bot reward to member deposit what is the best way to do it?
+We can introduce a trust multiplier.
+The bot reward (or rather bot-net reward) in this case would be equal deposit x multiplier.